alan-forbes-cp/repo1/README.md

-# 'Internal testing runs via comment triggers' - rationale and workflow:
+# 'Run internal testing via comment triggers' - rationale and workflow:

-As a first step, 'Org contact user' supplies a list of user names and a unique org comment 'trigger string' which should also conform to user name format and length (alphanumeric characters & dashes, 39 chars).
+As a first step, an 'Org contact user' compiles a list of Org-approved user names and a unique Org comment 'trigger string'.
+The trigger string should conform to user name format and length: alphanumeric characters & dashes, 39 chars.
-- usage for all Org user comment triggers is then: **/trigger-string**
+- thereafter usage for all Org-approved user comment triggers is: **/trigger-string**

-Supplied user & trigger information is added to a repository registry (currently **.github/workflows/internal_test_list**) where users and comment triggers are stored as follows:
+User and trigger information is then added to a repository registry (currently repo file: **.github/workflows/internal_test_list**) where users and comment triggers are stored as follows:

     /user1//trigger1 /user2//trigger1
     /user3//trigger2 /user4//trigger2